Have you been thinking to monetize your Facebook group for a long time now?

 DIY travel Philippines is the largest travel group in the Philippines and has over a million members.
 A number of airlines and travel agencies are a part of this Facebook group.

-The name is really impressive!
-Since it’s a travel focussed group, people are looking to:
+Since it’s a travel focused group, people are looking to:

 - Share their experiences